 Fenofibrate Capsules Description

-Fenofibrate Capsules USP, is a lipid regulating agent available as capsules for oral administration.
-Each capsule contains 43 mg or 130 mg of micronized fenofibrate USP.
-The chemical name for fenofibrate USP is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:
+Fenofibrate Capsules (micronized), is a lipid regulating agent available as capsules for oral administration.
+Each capsule contains 67 mg, 134 mg or 200 mg of micronized fenofibrate.
+The chemical name for fenofibrate is 2-[4-(4-chlorobenzoyl) phenoxy]-2-methyl-propanoic acid, 1-methylethyl ester with the following structural formula:

-The molecular formula is C20H21O4CI and the molecular weight is 360.83; fenofibrate is insoluble in water.
-The melting point is 79° to 82°C. Fenofibrate USP is a white or almost white crystalline powder which is sparingly soluble in methanol, ethanol and dimethylformamide.
+The empirical formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
+The melting point is 79-82°C. Fenofibrate is a white solid which is stable under ordinary conditions.

 Fenofibrate Capsules - Clinical Pharmacology

-The lipid-lowering effects of fenofibric acid seen in clinical practice have been explained in vivo in transgenic mice and in vitro in human hepatocyte cultures by the activation of peroxisome proliferator activated receptor α (PPARα).
+The effects of fenofibric acid seen in clinical practice have been explained in vivo in transgenic mice and in vitro in human hepatocyte cultures by the activation of peroxisome proliferator activated receptor a (PPARα).
 Through this mechanism, fenofibrate increases lipolysis and elimination of triglyceride-rich particles from plasma by activating lipoprotein lipase and reducing production of apoprotein C-III (an inhibitor of lipoprotein lipase activity).
-The resulting decrease in triglycerides produces an alteration in the size and composition of LDL from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation) to large buoyant particles.
+The resulting fall in triglycerides produces an alteration in the size and composition of LDL from small, dense particles (which are thought to be atherogenic due to their susceptibility to oxidation), to large buoyant particles.
 These larger particles have a greater affinity for cholesterol receptors and are catabolized rapidly.
-Activation of PPARα also induces an increase in the synthesis of apoproteins A-I, A-II and HDL-cholesterol.
+Activation of PPARa also induces an increase in the synthesis of apoproteins A-I, A-II and HDL-cholesterol.

 Fenofibrate also reduces serum uric acid levels in hyperuricemic and normal individuals by increasing the urinary excretion of uric acid.

 The absolute bioavailability of fenofibrate cannot be determined as the compound is virtually insoluble in aqueous media suitable for injection.
 However, fenofibrate is well absorbed from the gastrointestinal tract.
-Following oral administration in healthy volunteers, approximately 60% of a single dose of radio-labeled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
-Peak plasma levels of fenofibric acid from fenofibrate occur within 4 to 8 hours after administration.
-There was less than dose-proportional increase in the systemic exposure of fenofibric acid from 43 mg and 130 mg of fenofibrate under fasting conditions.
+Following oral administration in healthy volunteers, approximately 60% of a single dose of radiolabelled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
+Peak plasma levels of fenofibric acid occur within 6 to 8 hours after administration.

 Following oral administration, fenofibrate is rapidly hydrolyzed by esterases to the active metabolite, fenofibric acid; no unchanged fenofibrate is detected in plasma.